Rail Heritage Trust of New Zealand

-The Rail Heritage Trust of New Zealand is a charitable trust established in October 1991.
-At the time the New Zealand Railways Corporation was being split into New Zealand Rail Limited, which would own all the rail, ferry and network operations of the corporation (and was eventually privatised in 1993) and the Corporation, which was to dispose of the remaining assets and hold onto the land beneath the railway network.
+The Rail Heritage Trust of New Zealand (RHTNZ) is a charitable trust established in October 1991.
+Headquartered at the Railway Offices, Wellington Railway Station., the trust was established at the same time New Zealand Railways Corporation was being split into New Zealand Rail Limited (which would own all the rail, ferry and network operations of the corporation) and the corporation itself (which was to dispose of remaining assets while holding onto the land beneath the railway network).

+The Trust's stated purposes are to: